majka521/FurryGame-warsztat-CodersLab/README.md

 Furry Game is a workshop created for CodersLab JavaScript Developer bootcamp.

 **Furry** is a game character that moves around a 10x10 field board.
 The coin pops up randomly in the field.
 Player, controlling Furry with the arrow keys, must get a coin.
-Once he did it the coin disappears and she shows in the other field.
-Then player scores 1 point.
-When the player hits the wall, the game ends.
-Then we see "GAME OVER" and scored points.
-Additionally we see information about the best game score during the series of games.
+Once he did it the coin disappears and shows again in the other field.
+Then the player scores 1 point.
+The game ends when the player hits the wall.
+Then we see the "GAME OVER" sign and a score.
+Additionally, we see the best game score from all the games played.
 The player can start a new game after hitting the wall each time.

 You can play **[here](https://majka521.github.io/FurryGame-workshop-CodersLab/)**.